BE 2026

 BROADCAST

-Join us for Knoxville Broadcast, a large-scale site-specific “spatial symphony” created by the award-winning composer Lisa Bielawa that will unite hundreds of musicians from across Knoxville in three free public performances at World’s Fair Park.
+Knoxville Broadcast, a large-scale site-specific “spatial symphony” created by the award-winning composer Lisa Bielawa united hundreds of musicians from across Knoxville in three free public performances at World’s Fair Park on October 17 & 18, 2025.

 Knoxville Broadcast continues Bielawa’s celebrated series of Broadcast performances in Berlin, San Francisco, and Louisville—each rooted in the history and community of its location.
 The San Francisco Chronicle called Crissy Broadcast, “…one of the most moving performances of the year…where all the boundaries we take for granted in musical life…are casually obliterated.”

-Free and open to all, Knoxville Broadcast will transform the entire park into a living stage during each 45 minute performance.
-Musicians will begin together in the Tennessee Amphitheater before gradually dispersing throughout the park, guided by long-distance musical cues.
-Audiences are free to wander, hearing the piece shift and transform from different vantage points.
-By dissolving the boundaries of a traditional concert, the work invites listeners of all ages into a shared, fluid, and deeply communal encounter with music.
+Free and open to all, Knoxville Broadcast transformed the entire park into a living stage during each 45 minute performance.
+Musicians began together in the Tennessee Amphitheater before gradually dispersing throughout the park, guided by long-distance musical cues.
+Audiences were free to wander, hearing the piece shift and transform from different vantage points.
+By dissolving the boundaries of a traditional concert, the work invited listeners of all ages into a shared, fluid, and deeply communal encounter with music.

 ABOUT THE COMPOSER